Beartime234/Rouleddit/README.md

 Click on How To Play to read the instructions on how to play.

+It's simple just place a bet on what letter which you think will be first in the random post.

+You can bet on a single letter, a range of letters (A -> I) or even place more unique bets.
+After placing your bet A random subreddit and top post from that week for that subreddit will be chosen.
+If you bet correctly you win your points back with the corresponding multiplier.

 ## Installation

 The best way to play Rouleddit is on the [Rouleddit Subreddit](https://www.reddit.com/r/Rouleddit/)